FuelLabs/fuel.nix/book/src/contributing/adding-packages.md

 [Patching Manifests](./internals/providing-packages.html#patching-manifests)
 section.

+> **Tip:** Check the new package's upstream CI to get an idea of what system
+> dependencies, build inputs and environment setup might be required for the
+> patch.

 ## Updating `./milestones.nix`

 If the new package is provided from a new repository, ensure the new repository